 Motorcycle injuries often range from extremely serious to catastrophic.
-Without the benefit of the protective frame of a car, and without a seatbelt, motorcycle riders often take a direct strike during a crash.
-Specifically, motorcycle riders may suffer from the following injuries after a crash:
+Without the benefit of a protective frame or seatbelt, motorcyclists often take a direct strike during a crash.

-At Zaner Harden Law our team of Colorado motorcycle accident attorneys is committed to making certain that the victims of motorcycle accidents and their families get what they need and deserve in the wake of a wreck.
-Take a few moments to watch a video below of just one of many clients we have represented after their motorcycle accident.
+At Zaner Harden Law our team of Denver motorcycle accident attorneys is committed to making certain that the victims of motorcycle accidents and their families get what they need and deserve in the wake of a wreck.

 After a motorcycle accident and injury, it is vital to find out who or what caused the accident–keeping in mind that more than one party could be responsible for the collision.

 Colorado is a comparative fault state.
 That means that even if you were partially at fault for the motorcycle accident, you can still collect a percentage of the compensation, based proportionally on how responsible you were for the crash and how responsible other parties were for the crash.

 If you were injured in a motorcycle accident, call now to speak with an experienced Denver motorcycle accident lawyer.
 Our attorneys are here to help.